7Rajesh/Institutional-Semantic-Search-and-RAG-System/README.md

 Everything runs locally.
 The LLM step is optional (Ollama) — without it you still get answers, just extractive ones, built from sentences pulled straight out of the source documents.

-I built this after a first pass as a single notebook turned out to be too thin for real use: no memory of a conversation, no sense of which document version was current, no record of what people actually asked.
-This version is a proper package with an API, a chat UI, and tests.

 ## How it answers a question

 A question goes through a short pipeline instead of a single similarity search: